jamesdanielwhitford/sentry-shopify/third.md

 Database performance issues create some of the most frustrating ecommerce experiences because they make interfaces feel completely broken to users.
 This scenario demonstrates how Sentry's unified monitoring platform connects slow database operations with their actual impact on user behavior, helping you prioritize performance optimizations based on real user experience data rather than just technical metrics.

 Open the `assets/component-cart-items.js` file and find the `updateQuantity` method.
-Replace it with this enhanced version that simulates slow database operations:
+Replace it with this enhanced version that demonstrates database performance monitoring:

 ```javascript
 /**